iGrushevskiy/checkio_org/README.md

 6.Speech module function.
 Stephen's speech module is broken.
 This module is responsible for his number pronunciation.
 He has to click to input all of the numerical digits in a figure, so when there are big numbers it can take him a long time.
 Help the robot to speak properly and increase his number processing speed by writing a new speech module for him.
 All the words in the string must be separated by exactly one space character.
 Be careful with spaces -- it's hard to see if you place two spaces instead one.

+7.Feed pigeons function.
+I start to feed one of the pigeons.
+A minute later two more fly by and a minute after that another 3.
+Then 4, and so on (Ex: 1+2+3+4+...).
+One portion of food lasts a pigeon for a minute, but in case there's not enough food for all the birds, the pigeons who arrived first ate first.
+Pigeons are hungry animals and eat without knowing when to stop.
+If I have N portions of bird feed, how many pigeons will be fed with at least one portion of wheat?